MohamedAboElnaser/Blog-apis/README.md

 ## API Documentation

-Once the application is running, you can access the API documentation in multiple ways:
+You can access the API documentation in two ways:

 ### Interactive Documentation (Local)